Area-53-Robotics/53D-High-Stakes-Notebook/entries/pre-season/game-challenge-rules.typ

   column-gutter: 10pt,

   [
-    - *Ring* #sym.dash.em A hollow red or blue torus-shaped plastic object with an outer diameter of 7”, an inner “hole” diameter of 3", and a thickness (or “tube diameter”) of 2”
+    - *Ring* #sym.dash.em A hollow red or blue torus-shaped plastic object with an outer diameter of 7", an inner “hole" diameter of 3", and a thickness (or “tube diameter") of 2"
     - 48 Rings, 24 of each color
     - #vex-rule[SC4] A Ring is considered a Top Ring if it meets the following criteria:
       - a.
 The Ring is Scored on a Stake (i.e., meets all criteria in #vex-rule[SC3]).
       - b.
 The Ring is the furthest Scored Ring from a given Stake's base (i.e., Mobile Goal base or Field Perimeter wall).
       - c.
 There is no minimum number of Rings required; if only one Ring is Scored on a Stake, then it is still considered Stake's Top Ring.
-      - Note: A Ring that is considered a Top Ring does not also receive points for being Scored on a Stake; i.e., that Ring is worth 3 points, not a total of “3 + 1” points.
+      - Note: A Ring that is considered a Top Ring does not also receive points for being Scored on a Stake; i.e., that Ring is worth 3 points, not a total of “3 + 1" points.
   ],
   image("/assets/field-elements/ring.png"),
   grid.cell(colspan: 2)[